EDITORIAL: Pagosa’s Housing Crisis, According to the Experts, Part Five

 According to my pocket calculator, that averages out to a federal subsidy of about $20,000 per apartment unit.
-The units are required to serve individuals who live on less than 60 percent of the ‘Area Median Income’ for 30 years; after that, the HUD limits are lifted and the apartments can charge market rents.
+The units are required to serve individuals who live on less than 60 percent of the ‘Area Median Income’ — for a duration of 30 years; after that, the HUD limits are lifted and the apartments can charge market rents.

 According to a report published by the Colorado Department of Local Affairs (DOLA) last year, Colorado has about 275,000 “severely cost-burdened” households — households that pay in excess of 50% of their income for housing.
 If CHFA is able to fund 633 new units each year, it will take only 434 years to meet the housing needs of those particular households, using the LIHTC program.